mills32/CUTE_DEMO-MS-DOS/readme.md

 So what is this?
 Just a bunch of cute scenes:

-  -8086 Scroll: it uses hardware scroll and a software asm blitter to update one row + one column of the map.
+1. 8086 Scroll: it uses hardware scroll and a software asm blitter to update one row + one column of the map.
   Also uses assembly code to update colours, so that it fakes a second layer.

-  -Mode 7: completely fake 3d effect made using a pre rendered image and palette cycles.
+2. Mode 7: completely fake 3d effect made using a pre rendered image and palette cycles.

-  -Road: uses Hardware scrolling and hardware window to show two (real) layers.
+3. Road: uses Hardware scrolling and hardware window to show two (real) layers.
 Road movement is faked using Palette cycles.

-  -Driving Alien (Homer): Harwdare vertical scroll + faked second layer (palette cycles).
+4. Driving Alien (Homer): Harwdare vertical scroll + faked second layer (palette cycles).

-  -2D rotation: Completely fake (palette cycles).
+5. 2D rotation: Completely fake (palette cycles).

-  -3D rotation: The smaller cogs are palette cycles.
+6. 3D rotation: The smaller cogs are palette cycles.
 The bigger one is a software blitter that draws lines with different textures.

-  -Dental Plan: Again two faked layers (palette cycles + hardware scroll).
+7. Dental Plan: Again two faked layers (palette cycles + hardware scroll).

-  -Plasma: I couldn't make a scanline wave effect so I created this plasma.
+8. Plasma: I couldn't make a scanline wave effect so I created this plasma.
 It uses a pre rendered texture in a a special way, so that the cycling   palette creates the plasma effect.

-  -Castle: Just a pre rendered image with colours placed carefully to fake the rotation.
+9. Castle: Just a pre rendered image with colours placed carefully to fake the rotation.

-  -Rotozoom: A real software rotozoom in assembly, thanks to people in Vintage Computer Federation.
+10. Rotozoom: A real software rotozoom in assembly, thanks to people in Vintage Computer Federation.
 Uses double buffer to avoid garbaje on 8086.

-  -Boat: A cute boat drawn using: software blitter + assembly vector drawing + hardware scrolling + Hardware window.
+11. Boat: A cute boat drawn using: software blitter + assembly vector drawing + hardware scrolling + Hardware window.

-  -Chips: a neat hardware scroll with two sprites and some palette cycling.
+12. Chips: a neat hardware scroll with two sprites and some palette cycling.

-  -Parallax: This draws a big low res rocket, and fakes parallax using palette cycles + hardware scrolling.
+13. Parallax: This draws a big low res rocket, and fakes parallax using palette cycles + hardware scrolling.

-  -Credits: Nothing special, palette cycles + hardware scrolling.
+14. Credits: Nothing special, palette cycles + hardware scrolling.

 NOTES